Unified SSO for Microsoft Entra ID (formerly Azure Active Directory)

 Create application dialog with Bloomreach name and Non-gallery option selected.

-Create application with the application name.
+Create an application with the application name.

 Step 3: Select SAML authentication